Corporate Investigation Services Firm

 Crisis Management: Discreet.
 Effective.
 Powerful.

 Oberheiden P.C. is your corporate investigation firm in times of crisis.
 Seasoned attorneys, veteran prosecutors, and Top-Security cleared former FBI Supervisors are serving businesses of all sizes whenever and wherever someone tries to destroy what you have built.
-With more than 100 years of leading positions within the Federal Bureau of Investigation (FBI) and the U.S. Justice Department (DOJ), we are a one-stop-shop to fix any type of corporate crisis — from fraud detection to cybersecurity to employment litigation, with discreet, yet powerful and effective internal corporate investigations.
+With more than 100 years of leading positions within the Federal Bureau of Investigation (FBI) and the U.S. Justice Department (DOJ), we are a one-stop-shop to fix any corporate crisis — from fraud detection to cybersecurity to employment litigation, with discreet yet powerful and effective internal corporate investigations.

 What We Protect

 Oberheiden P.C. protects everything important to you: your business, your assets, your ideas, your intellectual property—and, most importantly, your good name, and online reputation.
 High-ranking former FBI and DOJ officials with extensive investigative experience gained in some of the country’s most followed legal cases are readily available to execute effective and proven strategies for brand, corporate, and people protection.

 - Your Intellectual Property